create3000/x_ite/docs/_posts/getting-started.md

 ### contentScale

-A Float value that determines how much higher is the physical resolution of the internal \<canvas\> element.
-The default value for the *contentScale* attribute is 1.0, which is sufficient for most cases.
+A Float value that determines how much higher he physical resolution of the internal \<canvas\> element is.
+The default value for the *contentScale* attribute is `1.0`, which is sufficient for most cases.
 A higher value, will increase the resolution of the internal \<canvas\> element and can be uses to increase the antialiasing effect, thus making the rendered image sharper.
-If the value is set to "auto", then contentScale will match window.devicePixelRatio, which is useful for HiDPI or Retina displays.
-A value between 0.0 and 1.0 will result in a pixelated image, see also [*antialiased*](#antialiased) attribute.
+If the value is set to `auto`, then contentScale will match »window.devicePixelRatio«, which is useful for HiDPI or Retina displays.
+A value between `0.0` and `1.0` will result in a pixelated image, see also [*antialiased*](#antialiased) attribute.

 ### contextMenu